Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC

+While the underlying physics scenario and qualitative phenomenology remain unchanged, this approach provides a quantitatively controlled determination of the discovery reach and exclusion potential.

+Complementary channels are being investigated in parallel, including single production \cite{Filip:2601.11181} $S_{uu}\to u\chi$ and pair-production mode $S_{uu}\to\chi\chi$ with $\chi\to tZ, ~th^0$ in fully hadronic final states.
+A combined interpretation will be addressed in future work.

-The paper is organized as follows. \Cref{theory_data} briefly reviews the BSM framework, the Monte Carlo (MC) generation of data samples and the Machine Learning (ML) method for signal–background discrimination. \Cref{sec:VLQ_mass} discusses the effect of a 1.5~TeV vectorlike quark mass hypothesis on signal selection efficiency.
-The statistical framework and results are comprehensively discussed in \Cref{sec:stats} and \Cref{sec:results}.
-Finally, \Cref{sec:conclusions} summarizes the main findings and future prospects.
+The paper is organized as follows. \Cref{sec:theory_data} reviews the BSM framework, where the relevant Lagrangian terms and the main theoretical assumptions are explicitly summarized.
+It describes the Monte Carlo (MC) generation of the data samples and the Machine Learning (ML) method employed for signal–background discrimination and discusses the effect of a 1.5~TeV vectorlike quark mass hypothesis on signal selection efficiency.
+The treatment of theoretical and systematic uncertainties is discussed in \Cref{sec:uncert}, where their propagation to the statistical analysis is described in \Cref{sec:results}.
+The statistical framework used to evaluate the discovery potential and exclusion limits is presented in \Cref{sec:stats}, while the corresponding results, including the impact of these uncertainties on the local $p$-values and the derived exclusion limits, are discussed in \Cref{sec:results}.
+Finally, \Cref{sec:conclusions} summarizes the main findings and outlines future prospects.